Code-Institute-Submissions/CI-MS2-Taste-Of-SaoPaulo/README.md

 >
 #### 2. Scope
 >
 > The idea is to keep it quick, simple and meaningful, just as our visitors' business trip.
 The challenge here is to be straightforward and enticing at the same time, taking into account the limited time our visitors will have to explore the city.
-For this reason, a constantly updated list of the top 10 things to do in Sao Paulo is the easiest way to help users create their own itineraries.
+For this reason, a set of always updated seasonal tours according to the city agenda is a valuable resource to explore it.
 #### 3. Structure

-> - An inviting homepage bearing a carousel of appealing photos of Sao Paulo
+> - An inviting homepage bearing an inviting and representative photo of São Paulo.
+We want people to feel that this is a place where there's a lot to do!
 > - Summary about the city
-> - Curated content in 4 call-to-action clusters (Eat, Visit, Enjoy, Shop) that help users to create a tour itinerary
+> - Curated thematic tours (4 options)
 > - Social media links allow visitors to deep-dive in São Paulo to see a wider range of options

 #### 4. Skeleton